jeina7/GAN-handwriting-styler/readme.md

 The upper image is Ground Truth written by human, and the lower image is generated fake image.
-All 13 Korean characters written in image are not contained in training data set.
-It represents that model can generate unseen characters even if it has trained with only part of all Korean character set.
+All 13 Korean characters written in image are not contained in the training data set.
+It represents that model can generate unseen characters even if it has been trained with only part of all Korean character set.